totemcc/totemcc.github.com/onward2012/onward.md

 For example, when working with a self-referential rule in Context Free, the programmer can modify the transformation under which the rule calls itself.
 Because the rule is self-referential, this initial transformation gets called on itself iteratively so as to produce different recursive effects.
 The only way to adjust the recursive effects is to adjust the initial transformation.
 However in Recursive Drawing, the programmer can modify a shape *at any depth in the recursion*.
 This modification then back-propagates to the rule definition which specifies the initial transformation.
 This feature is implemented as a constraint solver (in this case, with a numerical algorithm).

 It is important to note that users intuitively think of the common drag-and-drop convention as a constraint-based operation.
 When the user presses down the mouse button in preparation for dragging, she expects that the mouse pointer and the point she pressed on will remain constrained together.
-So of course when she moves the mouse, the object she is dragging moves with it.
+So when she moves the mouse, the object she is dragging moves with it.
 Recursive Drawing's constraint model is a generalization of this convention.

 The major design challenge of programming interfaces as constraint solvers is providing the user with the power to specify what is constrained in the current context.
 With procedural programming interfaces, the programmer modifies a line of source code and expects every other line of source code to stay the same.^[This can be tedious for certain types of modifications, which is why modern IDEs relax this constraint by supporting advanced search-and-replace functionality] But if the programmer modifies the output, there may be multiple ways to change the source code in order to produce the new output.
-The programming interface must either infer further, "natural" constraints, or the programmer must be able to manually specify further constraints so as to remain in control of her program.
+The programming interface must then either infer further, "natural" constraints, or the programmer must be able to manually specify further constraints so as to remain in control of her program.

 Recursive Drawing currently solves this problem by only allowing the direct editing of the rule which is currently shown in the workspace.
 Thus it assumes that every other rule's definition is constrained to its current state.
 However I don't believe this is always the most "natural" constraint to impose.
-A further line of research would be to port Recursive Drawing to a touch-screen interface.
+A further line of research would be to reimplement Recursive Drawing on a touch-screen interface.
 With this interface, the programmer could drag, or more accurately constrain, with multiple fingers at a time, allowing more expressive modifications to the program.

 # Programming: Construction or Transformation?